Access to environmental

 knowledge through Gen AI

 The implementation of generative AI systems can enable more equitable access to environmental knowledge.
-To improve this access, a first working group was formed, bringing together the United Nations Environment Programme (UNEP), the OECD, two IPBES cross-functional technical support units (TSU), the TSU of IPCC Working Group 1, the World Meteorological Organization, the OECD and UNESCO, as well as INRIA, the Ecolab of the General Commission for Sustainable Development, Cerema, ADEME, researchers and businesses.
+To explore ways to improve this access, a workshop was convened and brought together the United Nations Environment Programme (UNEP), the Senckenberg Society for Nature Research (which hosts the IPBES Data and Knowledge Technical Support Unit), the University of Paris-Saclay (which hosts the IPCC Working Group I Technical Support Unit), the World Meteorological Organization, the OECD and UNESCO, as well as INRIA, the Ecolab of the General Commission for Sustainable Development, Cerema, ADEME, researchers and companies.

 The objective is to improve access to environmental information through the development of good practices using generative AI.
 This working group met ahead of the Summit in Paris at the Ministry of Ecological Transition, with the aim of continuing its efforts over the long term.